BartoszDadok/BartoszDadok/README.md

 # Bartosz Dadok
 I'm Bartosz.
 I enjoy learning programming languages and frameworks.
 I am proficient in JavaScript, TypeScript, React, React Native, and Next.js.
-I also have experience with backend technologies like Node.js and Express.
+I have an experience with backend technologies like Node.js and Express.

 I am also deeply interested in marketing, the business side of product development, and UI.